 e.
-Processing of Insolvency/Bankrupt Claims Under A.R.S. §23-966
+Processing of Insolvency/Bankrupt Claims Under A.R.S. §23-966 f.
+Vocational Rehabilitation

 The Special Fund is responsible for continuing workers' compensation benefits for claimants insured by bankrupt self-insured employers.
-The estimated reserves as of June 30, 2021, was \$5.1 million.
+The estimated reserves as of June 30, 2022, were \$3.7 million.
 The Special Fund remains liable for the administration and payment of the bankrupt self-insured employer claims.

-Includes reimbursement owed for that current fiscal year under A.R.S. §23-966.
+^{} Includes reimbursement owed for that current fiscal year under A.R.S. §23-966.